SandyKeeps/py_sandbox/README.md

 - **Resource Limitation**: Limits the amount of memory and CPU time that the code can use, preventing denial-of-service attacks.
 - **Access Control**: Restrict access to the file system and network, ensuring that the code cannot read or modify sensitive data.
 - **Process Isolation**: Each code execution runs in a separate process, isolating it from other processes and the host system.
 - **Monitoring and Logging**: The sandbox monitors the code execution and logs any suspicious activities for further analysis.
-Set up connection to your monitoring services via yaml.
+TODO: Set up connection to your monitoring services via yaml.
+Currently there is minimal alerting and logging.

 ## Command Line Usage
 ### Installation